yashchamria/AlgorithmSpecialization/readme.md

 Course 02 - Graph Search, Shortest Paths, and Data Structures:

 Day 1: Implemented Kosaraju's algorithm to find the strongly connected components for a directed graph.
 The algorithm elegantly utilizes multiple DFS to achieve a running time of O(V+E).
+Added Topological sort to find the linear transversal order for the vertices of a directed acyclic graph.
+This algorithm also relies on DFS and runs in O(V + E) time.